Bruce Springsteen: 2002–2007: The Rising, Devils & Dust, and other releases

-Devils & Dust was released on April 26, 2005, and was recorded without the E Street Band.
+The solo record Devils & Dust was released in April 2005.
 It is a low-key, mostly acoustic album, in the same vein as Nebraska and The Ghost of Tom Joad.
-Some of the material was written almost 10 years earlier during, or shortly after, the Ghost of Tom Joad Tour, with a few having been performed then but not released.
+Some of the material was written almost 10 years earlier, during or shortly after the Ghost of Tom Joad Tour; a few of the songs had been performed at that time but unreleased.
 The title track concerns an ordinary soldier's feelings and fears during the Iraq War.
-The album entered the charts at No. 1 in 10 countries.
+The album topped the charts in ten countries.
 Springsteen began the solo Devils & Dust Tour at the same time as the album's release, playing both small and large venues.
-Attendance was disappointing in a few regions, and everywhere (other than in Europe) tickets were easier to get than in the past.
+Attendance was disappointing in a few regions, and except in Europe tickets were easier to get than in the past.

 In April 2006, Springsteen released We Shall Overcome: The Seeger Sessions, an American roots music project focused around a big folk sound treatment of 15 songs popularized by the radical musical activism of Pete Seeger.
 A tour began the same month, with the 18-strong ensemble of musicians dubbed the Seeger Sessions Band (and later shortened to the Sessions Band).
-The tour proved very popular in Europe, selling out everywhere and receiving some excellent reviews, but newspapers reported that a number of U.S. shows suffered from sparse attendance.
+The tour proved very popular in Europe, selling out everywhere and receiving some excellent reviews, including its opening act in New Orleans, Louisiana following Hurricane Katrina, but newspapers reported that a number of U.S. shows suffered from sparse attendance.

-Springsteen's next album, entitled Magic, was released on October 2, 2007.
-Recorded with the E Street Band, it had 10 new Springsteen songs plus "Long Walk Home", performed once with the Sessions band, and a hidden track (the first included on a Springsteen studio release), "Terry's Song", a tribute to Springsteen's long-time assistant Terry Magovern, who died on July 30, 2007.
-Magic debuted at No. 1 in Ireland and the UK.
+Springsteen's next album, Magic, was released in October 2007.
+Recorded with the E Street Band, it had 10 new Springsteen songs plus "Long Walk Home", performed once with the Sessions band, and a hidden track (the first included on a Springsteen studio release), "Terry's Song", a tribute to Springsteen's long-time assistant Terry Magovern, who died in July 2007.
+Magic debuted at No. 1 in the U.S., Ireland and the UK.
+Springsteen supported the album on the Magic Tour, his first tour with the E Street Band since 2003.
+It was the final tour for longtime E Street member Danny Federici, who died in 2008.

-It was announced on November 21, 2007, that Springsteen's longtime friend and founding E Street Band member, Danny Federici, would be taking a leave of absence from the Magic Tour to pursue treatment for melanoma.
-Charles Giordano filled in as Federici's replacement.